schose/TA-dobump/README.md

 This is a Add-on for Splunk to provide a custom search command called '| dobump' to reload application server cache.
 This is need if you update Javascript or CSS related content in Dashboards.

-This should give you a possibility to automate cache refreshing in a deployment pipeline or development environment.
+This should give you a possibility to automate cache refreshing in a development environment or using a CI/CD deployment pipeline.

 **Testing and reproducing**